Dylaan94/Japanese-Conjugation-App/README.md

 - Battled with whether or not to call all JLPT data at once or based on selected level
 - Creating the logic for checking each grammar point
 - Learned a lot about promises
+- Struggled with learning how to get the grammar point component to generate a new answer without refs

 ## Future Features

 - Grammar guides
 - Fully responsive
 - Scorecard

+## Notes

+- Currently potential form only accepts grammatically correct masu stem + られる　but will update in the future to add colloquial but largely accepted masu stem + れる

 ## Demo